akrzemi1/compact_optional/documentation.md

 As you can see, there are two ways to set the special empty value: either by default construction, or by providing it explicitly.

+It is not possible to change the stored value through function `value()`: it returns a non-mutable reference or value (based on the policy).

 There are no relational operations provided, as it is not obvious how a no-value should compare against other values.
 If you want to compare them, you need to provide a custom comparator, where you explicitly state how the empty state is treated.